accelist/nextjs-starter/README.md

 - [Add global CSS](https://nextjs.org/docs/basic-features/built-in-css-support#adding-a-global-stylesheet)

-This template ships with `_app.tsx` file which implements some of the above mentioned behaviors, including additional features:
+This template ships with `_app.tsx` file which implements some of the above-mentioned behaviors, including additional features:

 - Progress bar on navigation